nielsoffice/JSFunctionScope/README.md

  // Factory Function that creates an object and returns it
  // Similar to Class and constructor
  // This approach is NOT recommend if the method or properties having a thousand. \
- // can't handle by mermory heap. function createDev(name, skills, experience) {
+ // can't handle by mermory heap instead use Object.create() method. function createDev(name, skills, experience) {
   return {
     name,       // name: name,  | If the property and argument is the same.